Argonavt8/testRepository/README.md

 Set the stakes
 -------------------
 Establish a problem you’re addressing and why people should care.
 This is separate from the solution.
+Your audience will only care about a solution if you set up the problem in a way that helps them understand it and apply it to their experiences.